Skip to main content

 Women in Public Policy

-The Women in Public Policy (WiPP) was established in 2002 to promote women’s leadership in policy and increase awareness about issues affecting women and girls around the globe.
-The organization provides leadership, networking, professional development, education and service opportunities to the the SPP community.
+Women in Public Policy (WiPP) was established in 2002 to promote women’s leadership in policy and increase awareness about issues affecting women and girls around the globe.
+The organization provides leadership, networking, professional development, education and service opportunities to the SPP community.
 WiPP is looking for students who are passionate about and interested in advocating, volunteering and developing policy solutions for issues affecting women and girls.

 Asian American Policy Union (AAPU)